mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 - implicitly loaded into the dependencies of any model using this language.

   Accessory Models aren't designed to keep any classes.
 This is design-only information.
-They shouldn't affect Java class path anyhow.
+They shouldn't affect the Java classpath anyhow.

 Neither runtime solutions nor accessory models constitute a dependency from the language to the referenced solution or model.

 ## Cyclic dependencies

 Cyclic dependencies between modules should be avoided in general.
 They tend to render generation orders and other behavior non-deterministic.
 Languages are explicitly checked not to have a cyclic *Extends Scope* dependency.
 Cycles between models in the same module are fine.
 Starting with MPS 2021.1, there's a higher chance that you could run into troubles with cyclic dependencies.
-The reason is the new javax compiler that doesn't act as forgiving as the earlier one (ECJ).
+The reason is the new Javax compiler that doesn't act as forgiving as the earlier one (ECJ).

 Distinctive cases are runtime solutions, accessory models, and utility models.

 In contrast to runtime solutions, utility models are used *while* accessing behavior or running a generator.
 Code within runtime solutions is used *after* the generator ran from the generated code.
 Thus, a runtime solution shouldn't use or reference the language it is referenced from.
-A utility model can use or reference the language it is reference from.
+A utility model can use or reference the language it is referenced from.

 Accessory models can use or reference the language they're referenced from.